 Tell us about your wedding.
 Where was your wedding venue and why did you choose it as the place to wed?

 We held our wedding at The Ritz Carlton, Millenia.
-Somehow even though i had never attended any wedding banquet at Ritz myself prior to my own wedding, i kinda knew that i would like to hold our banquet in Ritz’s grand ballroom as i really liked the space, for both banquet and solemnisation.
-Also, both my Byron and I have big families and we needed venues that could accommodate at least 500 pax or more.
-Hence, there were not many options for us to choose from .
+Somehow even though I had never attended any wedding banquet at Ritz myself prior to my own wedding, I kind of knew that I would like to hold our banquet in Ritz’s grand ballroom as I really liked the space, for both banquet and solemnisation.
+Also, both Byron and I have big families and we needed venues that could accommodate at least 500 persons or more.
+Hence, there were not many options for us to choose from.